R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ### Integrating enclave tests in your host project

-When you want to test your enclave on real SGX hardware or in a simulated SGX environment you need to define your tests in a project separate from the the enclave project.
-A suitable place for your tests would be to define them as part of the host project tests.
+When you want to test your enclave on real SGX hardware or in a simulated SGX environment **you need to define your tests in a project separate from the enclave project.** A suitable place for your tests would be to define them as part of the host project tests.

 Loading and testing the enclave on real hardware or in a simulated SGX environment is straightforward: the enclave needs to be loaded with `EnclaveHost.load`.
 By default this will run the tests in a simulated SGX environment and will require the tests to be executed within Linux.
 In addition, testing on real hardware will require the tests to be executed within Linux on a system that supports SGX.

 ```java
 @EnabledOnOs(OS.LINUX)